VAMP-Net: An Interpretable Multi-Path Network of Genomic Permutation-Invariant Set Attention and Quality-Aware 1D-CNN for MTB Drug Resistance: Experimentation and Discussion

+To validate the multi-channel design of the Quality-Aware 1D-CNN pathway, we quantified the contribution of eight VCF features through systematic ablation (Figure \ref{fig:vcf_features}).
+The analysis confirms that the model transcends simple variant presence (\textit{GT}) by leveraging granular contextual metrics:

-\item Dominant Metric ($\text{\textit{FRS}}$): The Fraction of Supporting Reads ($\text{\textit{FRS}}$) is the single most influential feature for both the \textit{RIF} and \textit{RFB} models.
-This strong reliance confirms that the $\text{1D-CNN}$ pathway effectively learns to filter out false positives or low-support variants, as high $\text{\textit{FRS}}$ is used as a primary filter for calling true clonal mutations in MTB sequencing \citep{cryptic2022data}.
+\begin{itemize} \item Dominant Metric (\textit{FRS}): The Fraction of Supporting Reads (\textit{FRS}) is the most influential feature across both RIF and RFB models.
+This confirms the pathway effectively filters low-support variants, aligning with clinical standards for calling clonal mutations.